Background / History

 New Generation Berlin e.V. is the mother of the Global New Generation.
-The initiative was launched in January 2008 by the artist and mother Sonja Prinz as a parent initiative and registered in 2009 as a non-profit association in the register of associations Charlottenburg.
+The initiative was launched in January 2008 by the artist and mother Sonja Prinz as a parent initiative and registered in 2009 as a non-profit association in the register of associations Charlottenburg/Berlin.

 As parents of multi-ethnic children, we are confronted with racist-motivated prejudices and attacks in everyday life.